 Two common classes of shares are

 What are Ordinary Shares?

-Ordinary shares are the most common class of shares and many private limited companies are incorporated with ordinary shares.
+Ordinary shares, also known as equity shares, are the most common class of shares, and many private limited companies are incorporated with ordinary shares.
 They have no special rights or restrictions.
 Ordinary shares rank under the preference shares in terms of dividend distribution and/or voting rights.

 Typically, ordinary shares have the following rights:

 - Each share can participate in a distribution arising from a closing/winding up of a company

 Administration of ordinary shares is straightforward as each share has voting rights and rights to dividends.